imaginaryusername/Reusable_specs/reusable_addresses.md

 R = fG

-P = eG = first public key embedded in input 0 with a valid signature
+P = eG = first public key embedded in designated input with a valid signature

 s = integer derived from outpoint spent by designated input